Frequently Asked Questions

 We have 86 categorical residents, 10 preliminary interns, 16 Med-Peds residents, and Chief Medical residents at Georgetown, Virginia Hospital Center, the Veterans Affairs Medical Center and Inova Fairfax Hospital.

-Georgetown residents have tremendous success in securing competitive fellowships, (NEW!!
-2013 fellowship match here) and are highly desired among Fellowship Directors.
+Georgetown residents have tremendous success in securing competitive fellowships and are highly desired among Fellowship Directors.
 While many Georgetown residents match at Georgetown Fellowships, others pursue careers at other highly competitive programs throughout the country.

 Continued hospital financial successes have allowed for dramatic improvements in the computer and systems services at Georgetown.
-Our home-grown state-of-the-art information system is known as Azyxxi, and has been successful enough that Microsoft has partnered with MedStar to market the system to other hospitals throughout the nation.
-Our outpatient Electronic Medical Record system (Centricity) is in place in all Department of Medicine outpatient practices, and the inpatient EMR (MedConnect) project launched in 2009.
-In all, Georgetown's cutting edge technology and IT services have helped us provide excellent care to our patients.
+Our outpatient Electronic Medical Record system (Centricity) is in place in all Department of Medicine outpatient practices, and the Cerner inpatient EMR project launched in 2009.
+In all, Georgetown's technology and IT services have helped us provide excellent care to our patients, particularly related to improvements in quality and patient safety.

 Georgetown University Hospital (also known as MedStar Georgetown University Hospital) and Washington Hospital Center (GUH/WHC Program) sponsor Medicine residency programs.
 These programs are separate and independent programs.